mahainn/NLP-Sentiment-Analysis/README.md

 # NLP-Sentiment-Analysis

-In this repo, we are basically working on Sentiment Analysis on tweets Working on a database with 14 different labelled emotions using sequence models
+In this repo, we are basically working on Sentiment Analysis on tweets Working on a database with 14 different labelled emotions using sequence models (LSTM)